influasher/wad2_grp12/README.md

 npm run dev
 ```

 Your frontend should be running on localhost!
+Do note that the frontend is currently making API calls to the deployed backend.
+If you would like to test the backend on localhost, you need to change the various API calls to localhost.

 **Backend**